microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ## Understand the basics of activity feed notification

-Activity feed notifications in Microsoft Teams are comprised of multiple bits of information, displayed together, as shown in the following image.
+Activity feed notifications in Microsoft Teams comprise multiple bits of information displayed together, as shown in the following image.

 ![Image showing components of an activity feed notification](images/teams-activityfeednotifications/notificationtemplate.png)